intel-lab-lkp/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 of 125 requests per second.
 If this limit is surpassed, the get time request will fail, leading to an increment in the phc_err statistic.

+**PHC error bound**

+PTP HW clock error bound refers to the maximum allowable difference between the clock of the device and the reference clock.
+The error bound is used to ensure that the clock of the device remains within a certain level of accuracy relative to the reference clock.
+The error bound (expressed in nanoseconds) is calculated by the device and is retrieved and cached by the driver upon every get PHC timestamp request.

 **PHC statistics**

 PHC can be monitored using :code:`ethtool -S` counters: